EinKeks/ws-client-examples/README.md

 Current BETA2 version of Livecoin websocket API supports five types of channels: ticker, orderbook (grouped by price), orderbook raw, trades and candles and methods for placing limit orders and cancelling them.

+You can see description of previous version at https://github.com/lvcn1/ws-client-examples/tree/beta_v1 .

 First, you should connect to websocket (address is wss://ws.api.livecoin.net/ws/beta2).

 Then, you can subscribe/unsubscribe to any channel of an existing currency pair in the exchange.